We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s important to see your doctor if you notice any signs of neuropathy.
-Controlling your blood sugar can prevent nerve damage or slow its course.
+Managing your blood sugar can help prevent nerve damage or slow its course.

-SFSN is a painful neuropathy that often results in painful burning in the feet.
-Other symptoms include loss of feeling in the feet and short bursts of pain.
+Small fiber neuropathy is a painful neuropathy that often results in painful burning in the feet.
+There may also be a loss of feeling in the feet and short bursts of pain.
 It occurs as a result of a loss of the myelin sheath, which covers and protects nerve fibers.
-Although the cause isn’t known in most cases, diabetes can be involved.

 4. Charcot-Marie-Tooth disease (CMT)

-CMT is the most common inherited nerve disease.
+CMT is an inherited nerve disease.
 It affects the nerves that control muscles.
 It’s a progressive disease, meaning symptoms worsen over time.
-One of its first symptoms is burning, or pins and needles in the feet or hands.
-Other symptoms include clumsiness and muscle atrophy.

 5. Complex regional pain syndrome (CRPS)